-OPTAC help to you up to date with tachograph law.
+OPTAC helps to keep you up to date with tachograph law.
 As you probably know, every new vehicle that needs a tachograph is now legally required to have a digital unit installed.
-While this doesn't make any difference to the role of the tachograph and hours your drivers can work, it changes how you need to meet your legal obligations for examining and retaining tachograph data.
+While this doesn’t make any difference to the role of the tachograph and hours your drivers can work, it changes how you need to meet your legal obligations for examining and retaining tachograph data.

 Unlike the old analogue tachographs which produced a physical wax chart that could be filed away, the new digital tachographs record data digitally on driver smartcards and onto the digital tachograph itself.